-Changes in Fair Value Fair Value at June 30, 2023 Fund d Classification Amount ount Classification Am ount otional mount Enterprise Revenue s 29 Investment s 29 s 1.654
+Changes in I air Va lue Fair Value at June 30, 2023 Fund Classification Am ount Classification Am ount otional mount Enterprise Revenue s 29 Investment s 29 s 1.654

 At June 30, 2023, PGIM Core Bond Fixed Income also held futures contracts, which are permissable to hedge duration and excluded from the 10.0 percent limit.
 The following table (dollars in thousands) contains information relating to fair value, changes in fair value and notional value of these derivative instruments.
 Credit risk is mitigated with these instruments as they are exchange traded.